Home » Vegetables » Blistered Shishito Peppers Recipe

 Step #1

-Heat a little extra virgin olive oil in a skillet over medium heat.
+Heat a little extra virgin olive oil in a large skillet over medium heat.

 I normally reach for my favorite nonstick skillet for this recipe, although I’ve also tested it successfully in a regular, heavy, full-clad stainless steel skillet.